Image

 Whether your Shelby County, MO charge involves a tragic accident, a split-second decision, or a situation that got out of control, Missouri prosecutors take these cases seriously, and they move quickly.

-That’s why it’s critical to have an experienced and proactive manslaughter defense lawyer in Shelby County, MO on your side from the start.
-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, confidential consultation.
-With over 80 years of combined experience and more than 10,000 cases successfully handled, our team is prepared to stand with you in Shelby County and throughout Missouri.
+You need a strong, experienced manslaughter defense attorney in Shelby County, MO in your corner right away.
+Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
+With 80+ years of combined experience and over 10,000 cases successfully handled in Shelby County and across Missouri, we know how to fight, and win, cases like yours.

 • Protect Your Life